-- Download and fill out a Host Farm Application.
+1. Download and fill out a Host Farm Application.
 PDF or Word document

 2. Email it as a PDF or Word attachment (preferred) to firstname.lastname@example.org and submit payment online.
 Please note fees vary for new versus renewing farms.

 Or, mail the completed application and the appropriate fee to: MOFGA Apprenticeship Program, PO Box 170, Unity, ME 04988.
 MOFGA will post your farm profile here.
 We will send you the apprentice applications that indicate an interest in your farm.